[ HOME ] [ TRAVEL ] [ CATS ] [ CRITTERS ] [ ART ] [ MASK, COSTUME ] [ GARDEN ] [ BOAT ]

 First it took a bit of doing to get it over but I have the mass and know how to use it!

 After righting the boat it is just about impossible to keep it upright with the mast up.
 Tried twice and it just flipped back in the water.
 Rights easily enough but just rolls over again.
 Too top heavy.
 It is dead easy to remove the mast when the boat is on its side so that is what I did and the boat practically righted itself with no help from me.
 I have bump pads made from kids noodles and I guess this helped right the side that was underwater.
 Anyway I didn't have to do anything, the boat just went upright once the mast was removed.
 Essentially self righting without the mast.
-Standard instructions tell you to go stand on the daggerboard but I had to time to do this.
+Standard instructions tell you to go stand on the daggerboard but I had no time to do this.

 You can see my noodles hanging over the boat.
 Sort of ugly when they hang out but useful eh!

 I had no trouble getting into the swamped boat.
 Just climbed in from the sides and there I was.
 The boat had several inches of freeboard even with me laying low in it.
-I bailed quickly using my bucket and the boat was steady and emptied gradually.
+I bailed quickly using my bucket and the boat was quite steady and emptied gradually.
 It is a big boat to empty and this took a bit of time.
-It was not tippy and I soon sat in the middle seat and finished bailing.
+It was very tippy and I soon sat in the middle seat and finished bailing.
 I had heard that the water came back in through the daggerboard well and I had a little rubber mat ready to stuff into the hole but the daggerboard prevented water from coming in mostly and I bailed fast enough that it was NOT a problem.
 After a few minutes I was essentially dry and ready to get the mast and get underway.

 My little bump pads certainly had an unexpected beneficial effect in righting the boat.
 I suppose I could tie them so that they help support the boat instead of just flopping.
 Oh well next time I will try.
-I could also tie them under the seat before I start bailing just to increase the buyancy.
+I could also tie them under the seat before I start bailing just to increase the buoyancy.
 I did not need it but I had them if I needed them.
 It might be useful to actually run a line under the boat between the bumper pads and this would help support the boat and thus avoid having to demast.

 Read about the boat being constructed